Muchangi001/IR_controlled_car_arduino_uno/README.md

      6.6V battery ->to power the motor driver
      7.An infra red receiver->for capturing IR signals 8.A TV remote ->for sending IR signals to control the car

+Source code is located inside the main.cpp file in the src folder